 Don’t analyze data – gather insights

-There is such a thing as too much data.
+There is no such thing as too much data.
 However, in a marketing sense, this generally means the current inability to either filter or process the necessary data.
 Data analysis, as such, needs to go beyond mere analysis (”these many customers performed these actions at this time”).

-The analysis should result in insights, which will inform your next theories, tests, and steps.
+The analysis should result in insights, that will inform your next theories, tests, and steps.
 What does it mean that your customers do or do not click on CTAs inside your email, or visit your product page but don’t buy at all?